“Los de Chacabuco”, a group created and directed by Ángel Parra. Chacabuco concentration camp

 The ideas expressed in the exhibited materials are the responsibility of their authors and do not necessarily represent the views of the project team.

 Cantos Cautivos is a not-for-profit project and adheres to the ethics statements of the Society for Ethnomusicology and the British Forum for Ethnomusicology.

-We are grateful to those who have shared their stories, and to the following volunteers: Nayive Ananías, Sergio Araya, Miguel Ángel Bravo, Luis Cifuentes, Rodrigo Cifuentes, Marcelo Coulon, Pascal Coulon, Felipe Farías Pereira, Aitor Fernández, Laura Jordán, Julio Laks, Ernesto Parra, Thomas Schmidt and Marcos Stuardo.
+We are grateful to those who have shared their stories, and to the following volunteers: Nayive Ananías, Sergio Araya, Miguel Ángel Bravo, Luis Cifuentes, Rodrigo Cifuentes, Marcelo Coulon, Pascal Coulon, Felipe Farías Pereira, Aitor Fernández, Laura Jordán, Julio Laks, Rosa Marks, Ernesto Parra, Thomas Schmidt and Marcos Stuardo.

 To see the testimonies in the project, please click here.

 Prof Caroline Bithell (University of Manchester)

 Prof Suzanne Cusick (New York University)

 Daniel Díaz Vera (Pontificia Universidad Católica de Chile / University of Manchester)